 - The International Day of Prayer for the Persecuted Church (IDOP).1 They sponsor an annual worldwide prayer initiative in over 125 counties including almost 100,000 American congregations;

 - The Gatestone Institute 2 which issues a monthly report on persecution of Christians; and by

 - Open Doors 3 which produces a World Watch List of the 50 countries which have the highest level of oppression and persecution of Christians.

 Factors that influence the desire by believers to persecute "the other:"

 There are at least three main, conflicting religious factors that determine whether followers of one religion will wish to persecute people of other religions:

-Most religions teach that their beliefs are absolute truth, They explain to their followers that their faith group, alone among the many thousands of faith groups, has the fullness of truth.
+- Most religions teach that their beliefs are absolute truth, They explain to their followers that their faith group, alone among the many tens of thousands of faith groups worldwide, has the fullness of truth.
 They often teach that the beliefs of followers of other faith groups within their religion and within other religions are partially in error, or completely false, and blasphemous.
 Among devout believers, this can lead to a desire to prosecute "the other" faith groups.

-Most large religions are based on the teachings of their holy book: the Bible in the case of Christianity, and the Qur'an in the case of Islam.
+- Most large religions are based on the teachings of their holy book.
+Examples are: the Bible in the case of Christianity, and the Qur'an in the case of Islam.
 These books typically contain passages advocating extermination of other groups, and a few other passages advocating tolerance of other groups.
 All large religions are composed of many faith groups who differ in their interpretation of their holy book.
 Some emphasize passages calling for tolerance while others emphasize passages calling for rejection.

 One solution would be for all faith groups to:

-Stress the universality of their ethic of reciprocity over all other considerations. by teaching that it applies not only to fellow believers but to every human on Earth.
-Unfortunately, most faith groups fail miserably at this task.
+- Stress the universality of their ethic of reciprocity over all other considerations. by teaching that it applies not only to fellow believers but to every human on Earth.
+Unfortunately, many faith groups fail miserably at this task.